PyBites-Open-Source/pybites-carbon/README.md

 A small utility to generate beautiful code images using [the awesome _carbon_ service](https://carbon.now.sh/).

+> We added a walk-through of the tool and the code [on our YouTube channel](https://www.youtube.com/watch?v=oxeGhlJQll8).

 You can load in code from a file, the clipboard or a snippet:

 ```